😺 About Me

 Geological modeling with realistic priors

-(e.g., geostatistical simulation methods and diffusion models) -
+(e.g., geostatistical simulation methods) -

 📝 Publications